pluralsight/guides/in-review/front-end-javascript/building-a-serverless-web-app-on-aws-services/article.md

 ![test result](https://raw.githubusercontent.com/pluralsight/guides/master/images/dce6e938-660d-4b90-b68b-2050600d375a.png)

-You can optionally add a model to validate the request, just like in the case of the POST method.
+If you like, add a model to validate the request, just like in the case of the POST method.

 Now, applying what you have learned, create a DELETE and GET method on the `/courses/{id}` resource, linking them to the `delete-course` and `get-course` functions and passing only the ID with the following template:
 ```javascript